Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Against Owlet, Inc. (OWLT) And Encourages Shareholders To Seek Compensation For Allege...

 What's Next?

-If you are aware of any facts relating to this investigation or purchased Sandbridge shares prior to June 1, 2021, and continue to hold Owlet shares to the present, you can assist this investigation by visiting the firm's site: .
-You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660.
+If you are aware of any facts relating to this investigation or purchased Sandbridge shares prior to June 1, 2021, and continue to hold Owlet shares to the present, you can assist this investigation by visiting the firm's site: bgandg/OWLT .
+You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660 .

 There is No Cost to You